 Editor's Note: "What We Pay" is a series of stories regarding what Boone County has paid for vendor services.

-MADISON - Through public records acquisitions, the Coal Valley News has discovered that the Boone County Commission paid one vendor a total of $136,800 in consulting fees between July of 1997 and June of 2016.
+BOONE COUNTY - Through public records acquisitions, the Coal Valley News has discovered that the Boone County Commission paid $321,062.50 between 1998 and 2016 for what one county employee described as, "budgetary consulting and/or payroll-related services."

-The peak of the professional relationship between the county and Sizemore came in 2012, when he was paid a total of $7,200 through 12 separate payments of $600 between January and December of that calendar year, with two invoices paid in the month of October.
+The peak of the professional relationship between the county and Sizemore came in 2012, when he was paid a total of $7,200 through 12 separate payments of $600 between January and December of that calendar year.

 Former Boone County Administrator Jim Gore retired in 2016.

 Reporter Phil Perry can be reached at firstname.lastname@example.org or follow him on Twitter